hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] In Developed Aurnion, speak with Ioder at the west to get Estelle's __Blue Crystal Rod__ (Estelle's Teacher Final Part)
 - [ ] In Developed Aurnion, arrange the Warehouse for Special Gel, Strange Piece, Spring Of Knowledge, 2000 Gald and Karol's Warehouse Master title (Tidy Up The Warehouse Final Part)
+- [ ] Sleep at any Inn and talk to the Receptionist in Yumanju.
+Repeat for Flynn's __Spike Armor__ attachment, Judith's __Belle of the Ball__ title and Karol's __Black Tights__ title (PS3 and Definitive Edition)

+![screenshot](images/act-three-181.jpg)

+- [ ] At the area where you fight with Zagi for the final time, use the Sorcerer's Ring to blast the wall at the end and keep walking towards the tower to find __Berserker Heart__ for Flynn (PS3 and Definitive Edition)
 - [ ] Equip the Shining Star title and make Raven as the On Screen Character.
-From the last Save Point, back track and keep going on E to a new area.
+From the last Save Point in Tarqaron, back track and keep going on E to a new area.
 Keep going down and continue on to trigger a scene (Encouragement Of The Schwann Team Final Part)

-![screenshot](images/act-three-181.jpg)

-- [ ] At the area where you fight with Zagi for the final time, use the Sorcerer's Ring to blast the wall at the end and keep walking towards the tower to find __Berserker Heart__ for Flynn (PS3 and Definitive Edition)

 ![screenshot](images/act-three-188.jpg)